GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (305).md

 * You may affect an additional corpse to allow an additional creature to transport.
 They may exit through the same corpse or a different corpse.

 **Critical Failure**: The corpse explodes, inflicting a cutting, necrotic, and piercing attack against you- in order.
 The cutting attack has disadvantage.
 If one of those attacks is successful against you, the following attacks each get an instance of advantage.

+#### Jaunting

+**Minimum Tier**: 4

+**Casting Time**: 36 actions

+**Duration**: 1 minute

+**Effect**: You enter the ethereal plane.
+If you already occupy the ethereal plane.
+You may move using any of your modes of movement.
+If the spellcheck is a critical success, you may spend an action to return yourself and any creatures you affected with this spell if they are touching you.

+**At Higher Tiers**: When cast at 5th tier or greater,for each tier beyond 4th, you may choose one of the following;
+* The casting time is halved (rounded down, minimum 1 action)
+* The duration is increased by half
+* You may include an additional creature you are touching

+**Critical failure**: Your state of mind, key to the transference between planes, is somewhat torn.
+You receive a psychic attack which ignores armor and are dazed for a number of rounds equal to the spell's tier.

 #### Jet